ConstLike/cp2k/docs/methods/properties/optical/tddft.md

                                          !
 FULL kernel is for GGA and hybrid functional computations ! sTDA kernel is referring to a semi-empirical sTDA computation NSTATES 10                      ! specifies the number of excited states to be computed MAX_ITER 100                    ! number of iterations for the Davidson algorithm CONVERGENCE [eV] 1.0e-7         ! convergence threshold in eV RKS_TRIPLETS F                  !
 Keyword to choose between singlet and triplet excitations !  &XC                            !
 If choosing kernel FULL, the underlying functional can be !   &XC_FUNCTIONAL PBE0             ! specified by adding an XC section !   &END XC_FUNCTIONAL              !
-The functional can be chosen independently from the chosen !  &END XC                        !
-GS functional except when choosing ADMM !  &MGRID                         !
+The functional can be chosen independently from the chosen !   &HF                           !
+GS functional except when choosing ADMM !    &SCREENING                   !
 It is also possible to choose a separate grid for the real-space !
-CUTOFF 800                   ! integration of the response density in the TDDFT part, !
-REL_CUTOFF 80                ! however, in general a consistent setup for GS and ES is recommended !  &END MGRID
+EPS_SCHWARZ_FORCES 1.0E-6  ! integration of the response density in the TDDFT part, !
+SCREEN_P_FORCES T          ! however, in general a consistent setup for GS and ES is recommended !    &END SCREENING
+     !    &MEMORY
+     !
+MAX_MEMORY 512
+     !
+TREAT_FORCES_IN_CORE F
+     !    &END MEMORY
+     !   &END HF
+     !  &END XC
+     !  &MGRID
+     !
+CUTOFF 800
+     !
+REL_CUTOFF 80
+     !  &END MGRID
       &END TDDFPT
     &END PROPERTIES
   &DFT